Learning Center Program for Students with Multiple Disabilities

 - Instruction in self-care skills including self-feeding, toileting, dressing, and environmental controls

 - Supervised and planned inclusion (and reverse inclusion) opportunities with typically developing peers

 - Community-based field trips to complement monthly thematic units, enhance development of recreational activities (e.g. ACCESS Sailing program, bowling), and support acquisition of vocational skills

 Phone: 781-878-6056 ext.
 103

-2:1 student to staff ratio; Special Education Teachers; Teaching Assistants; Nurses; Speech/Language Pathologist Occupational Therapist; Physical Therapist; Teacher of the Visually Impaired; Orientation and Mobility Instructor; Music Therapy; Adapted Physical Education.
+High Staff to Student ratio; Special Education Teachers; Teaching Assistants; Nurses; Speech/Language Pathologist; Occupational Therapist; Physical Therapist; Teacher of the Visually Impaired; Orientation and Mobility Instructor; Music Therapy; Adapted Physical Education.